 If you live in Arizona, you may be used to the heat already, but to tourists and visitors, Arizona can be unbearably hot, especially during the summer months.
-May to September are the hottest months for Arizona.
-If you’ve often asked yourself “why is it so hot here?” there actually are many reasons why it gets so hot in this state.
+May to September is the hottest month for Arizona.
+If you’ve often asked yourself “why is it so hot here?” there are many reasons why it gets so hot in this state.

 Arizona’s Location Contributes to How Hot It Gets

 Arizona is also located downwind of the mountains.
-When it rains, the precipitations rises up, and then cools and condenses into clouds.
-Those rain clouds then bring precipitation up the side of the mountains and then down, and it when it goes down it compacts and heats up.
+When it rains, the precipitations rise, and then cool and condense into clouds.
+Those rain clouds then bring precipitation up the side of the mountains and then down, and when it goes down it compacts and heats up.
 This makes the air drier than it was when it was upwind of the mountains.

 There’s constantly high air pressure over Arizona because it’s so hot too.
-Due to the high pressure, air sinks down, which means clouds can’t form.
+Due to the high pressure, air sinks, which means clouds can’t form.
 Since there’s no rain, there’s no humidity, but that just means the dry air heats up faster without any humidity to absorb heat.